Making manual backups - Amazon ElastiCache for Redis

 6. Choose Create Backup.

 The status of the cluster changes to snapshotting.
-When the status returns to available the backup is complete.

-To create a manual backup of a cluster using the Amazon CLI, use the create-snapshot Amazon CLI operation with the following parameters:
+To create a manual backup of a self-designed cluster using the Amazon CLI, use the create-snapshot Amazon CLI operation with the following parameters:

 • --cache-cluster-id